tardate/LittleCodingKata/README.md

-# 441 Little Coding Katas
+# 443 Little Coding Katas

-> Latest addition :sparkles: [About Perl](./perl/about) - An overview of the Perl programming language, its features, and ecosystem.
-Includes setting up and running on macOS.
+> Latest addition :sparkles: [Perl Cookbook](./books/perl-cookbook) - Book notes - Perl Cookbook, by Tom Christiansen, Nathan Torkington.
+First published August 1, 1998.
+Latest second edition, 2003.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about